Origin and History

 The drum pattern had hoops in alternating dark green and red diagonal stripes, white drum cords over a brass drum with the Arms of Hanover in the centre.

 Colonel Colour: white field; centre device consisting of the Arms of Hanover (common to all Hanoverian infantry regiments).

 Regimental Colours: dark green field; centre device consisting of a golden lion reaching for chain within which is a sword and shield, the whole surrounded by a palm wreath; a scroll above carrying the motto TU NE CEDE MALIS.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 Gmundener Prachtwerk, circa 1761